hipc-book/hipc-book.github.io/_lectures_in_progress/10-heterogeneous_programming.md

 Support for SYCL exists in a number of compilers, with a variety of target architectures (see the figures [here](https://www.khronos.org/sycl/)).

-The ComputeCpp compiler, from Codeplay, has multiple backends, allowing it to target a range of CPUs and GPUs from Intel, AMD and Arm; the triSYCL compiler, developed by Xilinx, can generate OpenMP-compliant applications, and can additionally target Xilinx FPGAs; Heidelberg University's LLVM-based OpenSYCL compiler can generate OpenMP, CUDA, ROCm or oneAPI Level Zero code, allowing it to target CPUs and GPUs from the three major hardware vendors expected to be present in post-Exascale systems.
+The ComputeCpp compiler, from Codeplay, has multiple backends, allowing it to target a range of CPUs and GPUs from Intel, AMD, and Arm; the triSYCL compiler, developed by Xilinx, can generate OpenMP-compliant applications, and can additionally target Xilinx FPGAs; Heidelberg University's LLVM-based OpenSYCL compiler can generate OpenMP, CUDA, ROCm, or oneAPI Level Zero code, allowing it to target CPUs and GPUs from the three major hardware vendors expected to be present in post-Exascale systems.

 SYCL has additionally been adopted and extended by Intel (as Data Parallel C++) for its oneAPI programming model.
 While initially appearing in Intel's (now branded "Classic") C++ Compiler in 2020, aimed primarily at Intel hardware, the adoption of an LLVM-backend in 2021 has meant that Intel's compiler can now natively support NVIDIA and AMD targets also, through CUDA and HIP, respectively.